30 point checklist for Powerful Landing pages

 White space is all the space left blank or empty between texts, graphics, and elements on your landing page.
 It does not necessarily have to be white, it can be of any color.

-- It enhances readability
+- Enhances readability

-Appcues` landing page has plenty of white spaces between text, images, and call to action.
+Appcues` landing page example has plenty of white spaces between text, images, and call to action.
 This makes the page clean, elegant and easy to read.

 19. Fewer or No navigation options